Hourly Wage for Nurse Practitioner Salary in the United States

 4%

 Your level of education can impact your salary potential.
-While many Nurse Practitioners enter the field with a Master's Degree or MBA degree, higher education can lead to more specialized and higher-paying roles.
+While many Nurse Practitioner enter the field with a Bachelor's Degree, higher education can lead to more specialized and higher-paying roles.

 Nurse Practitioner Salaries by Degree Level